jhunt/k8s-boshrelease/docs/TLS.md

 configuration.

-We add `127.0.0.1` to the list of subject alternate names so that operators on the BOSH etcd VM can curl locally, and so that the `status-of-etcd` errand (which is colocated there) can do likewise.
+We add `127.0.0.1` to the list of subject alternate names so that operators on the BOSH etcd VM can curl locally.

 Since etcd is only ever access directly by the API servers, there is no need to list any public IP addresses in the SANs; in fact,